YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/Relation_1_n/Index.rst

         Boolean

     Description
-        If true the function defined by the “func” attribute is applied to each record of a double selector in the single view.
+        If true the function defined by the **func** attribute is applied to each record of a double selector in the single view.

     Default